MicrosoftDocs/powerbi-docs/articles/powerbi-developer-overview-of-power-bi-rest-api.md

 |---|---
 |Get started with your first app.| [What you need to create an app](powerbi-developer-what-you-need-to-create-an-app.md) and [Push data into a dashboard](powerbi-developer-walkthrough-push-data.md)
 |Extend an existing business workflow to push key data into a Power BI dashboard. |[Push data into a dashboard](powerbi-developer-walkthrough-push-data.md)
+|Embed tiles into an app.|[Integrate a tile into an app walkthrough](powerbi-developer-integrate-tile.md)
-|Integrate a tile or report into an app.|[Integrate a tile or report into an app](powerbi-developer-integrate-a-power-bi-tile-or-report.md)
+|Embed reports into an app.|[Integrate a report into an app walkthrough](powerbi-developer-integrate-report.md)
 |Create a custom visual.| [Create custom visuals](powerbi-custom-visuals-create-for-the-gallery.md)
 |Authenticate a Power BI web app.|[Authenticate a Power BI web app](powerbi-developer-authenticate-a-web-app.md)